 Thanks to the generous donations of Ruth and Carl Miller, I am able to continue pursuing my college education without the stress of financial burden.
 In a world with so many uncertainties, it is truly priceless to be able to work hard towards a college degree and watch a world full of doors open up in front of you.
 Because of this award, I am able to continue doing just that, and reaching my fullest potential.
 I promise no penny spent on me will ever be taken for granted.

 After a challenging few semesters navigating college and a changing world it feels wonderful to have your hard work recognized.
 Being awarded this CALS scholarship means that I will have more time to focus on my studies and my lab position.
 The generosity of donors truly makes a difference in students’ lives, and I am so thankful for all they have given.

-First-year and transfer students should apply for CALS Scholarships as soon as you apply for admissions.
-Scholarship applications are open from early November to early February.
+Current CALS students should fill out a scholarship application using the Wisconsin Scholarship Hub (WiSH) during the application period, which is early November to early February.
 Your application must be completed and submitted by the February deadline to be eligible for the next year’s awards.

 Some specialized scholarships, including scholarships for QuickStart and Study Abroad, have their own application cycle.

 At UW-Madison, campus level financial aid is administered by the Office of Student Financial Aid and is based on financial need of students, as assessed by FAFSA.
-There are many programs run through the Office of Student Financial Aid, all open to CALS students.
+There are many programs run through the Office of Student Financial Aid such as Bucky’s Tuition Promise and Chancellor-Knapp Scholars Program, all open to CALS students.

 CALS Scholarships are funds administered by CALS to support CALS students, and may be awarded to students on top of financial aid packages.
 Different CALS scholarships have different criteria to match with students – some will take GPA and other scholarly activity into account, others may look at financial need, area or major of interest, career plans, and residency.